slhck/slhck.github.io/_posts/2026-06-15-ai-timeline.md

 ## ChatGPT, November 2022

 This is the one everyone remembers.
 When [ChatGPT was released](https://openai.com/index/chatgpt/), all of a sudden you could ask a question in plain words and get a real answer back.
 Of course I had been using GPT-3 through the API well before that, so I knew the strengths and weaknesses, but I had not really used a chat-trained model before.

-Remember that GPT-3 is an instruct model, so it only completes after the last word that you gave it.
-And if you wanted to use it for chatting, you would have to fake the whole chat conversation context!
+Remember that, in its default variant, GPT-3 (`text-davinci-003`, Rest in Peace!) is not an "instruct" model (see [here for some background](https://huggingface.co/learn/llm-course/en/chapter11/2)), so it only completes after the last word that you gave it.
+If you wanted to use it for chatting, you would have to fake the whole chat conversation context!
 I think that is the interesting part about how these models work under the hood.
-Never forget that the actual chat is just a training on the specific syntax that simulates a conversation between two or three parties.
+Never forget that the actual chat is just a training on the specific syntax ([ChatML or Harmony](https://huggingface.co/blog/kuotient/chatml-vs-harmony)) that simulates a conversation between two or three parties.
 That is the human, the assistant, and the system itself.

 I remember reading this one essay, [_Implications of Simulators_](https://www.lesswrong.com/posts/fyW9EP5NdZrC3k3jz/implications-of-simulators), which is a rather philosophical post published on LessWrong by the pseudonymous author Janus.
 It explores the metaphysical and ethical consequences of living in "simulated realities", developing a framework for understanding agency, consciousness, and prediction within the "simulator" paradigm.
 There must have been an earlier post that I cannot find anymore, which talked specifically about faking the conversation to evoke a chatbot-style context.

+And I do find it worrying that these basic models are not available anymore via API.
+They're an artifact of history, and deserve to be preserved.
+It's not like they take up a lot of compute anyway.

 ## GPT-4, March 2023